Last updated: May 2026

 Step 1: Download TopWindow

 Visit topwindow.app/download to get the latest version of TopWindow.
-The download is a DMG file that's compatible with both Intel and Apple Silicon Macs.
+The download is a DMG file compatible with both Intel and Apple Silicon Macs.

 Step 2: Install TopWindow